Transition security allowance

 Example #1

-Kaisa, 57 years old, is laid off on 1 February and she has a 6 month notice period until 31 July .
+Kaisa, 57 years old, is laid off on 1 February and she has a 6 month notice period until 31 July.
 Kaisa immediately registers as a job seeker.
-The TE Office evaluates Kaisa’s eligibility to transition security and gives a favorable decision to the Unemployment Fund.
+The employment authority evaluates Kaisa’s eligibility to transition security and gives a favorable decision to the Unemployment Fund.
 Kaisa must now apply for transition security allowance from the Unemployment Fund within 3 months after the end of her employment, by 31 October at the latest.

 Example #2

 Antti, 58 years old, is laid off on 1 February.
 Antti registers as a job seeker on 25 April.
-However, Antti is not entitled to the transition security allowance because he did not register with the TE Office within the required 60 days.
+However, Antti is not entitled to the transition security allowance because he did not register with the employment authority within the required 60 days.

 Esimerkki #3

-Satu, 53 years old, is laid off on 1 Fevbruary.
+Satu, 53 years old, is laid off on 1 February.
 However, she is not entitled to the transition security allowance because she is under 55 years old.

 Esimerkki #4